 Unfortunately there are several books out there containing mis-leading reference information & photos like this.
 Contributions made by fraudsters posing as experts.

 This was a clever strategy for selling their lash-ups during pre-internet times, when books were the main reference material available.

 I should add – I’m not blaming the authors of those books at all, just some of their information sources.

 Apparently, a single full roll of brown pinstripe, still in its original brown wrapping, was purchased at an auction in Surrey.
 The packaging still had the Marshall factory address attached, but looked like it had been returned.
-It was purchased by a relatively well known (and honest) Marshall dealer.
+It was purchased by a relatively well known (and honest) Marshall plexi dealer.
 He proceeded to sell it in cut lengths, with the overwhelming majority of it going to a notoriously dis-honest dealer. – Thanks to John M for this info.

 From mid 1965 to late 1967 – most of the pinstripe period – Marshall were using a really nice looking tolex known as ‘green on black’ levant.
 You may also see it referred to as ‘blue on black’, ‘green wash’ or ‘blue wash’ – it’s appearance can vary a little.

-I think the main reason people debate this is because the green on black levant can be difficult to differentiate from the black levant, especially in photos.
+The green on black levant can be difficult to differentiate from the black levant, especially in photos.
 The ageing process does seem to fade the green colour on some gear, and a lot of people would actually paint the tolex black or put black boot polish on it.